snkapple/Kapil-A-Blue-stamp-portfolio-/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kHHo6Isvda4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Summary
-my first milestone with the mini tank robot was to assemble it and test all the components.
+My first milestone with the mini tank robot was to assemble it and test all the components.
 I was able to successfully test the ultrasonic sensor, the photoresistors, the servo, and the Bluetooth module

 ### Components used
 - two photoresistors that change their resistance based on the light level.